Adamskoullos/Back-End-Toolbox/guide/basics.md

 `appendFile` can create a new file if it does not already exist or append to an existing file.
 The below example appends some text to the existing `new.txt` file:

+Arguments:

+1. File path
+2. data to be added to the file
+3. Callback > optional

 ```js
 fs.appendFile(
   path.join(__dirname, "files", "new.txt"),